apostrophecms/docs/docs/guide/piece-pages.md

 ### Matching a piece type using naming

-In this example, the piece type is `article`, since "articles" are the individual things that make up a blog.
-You can then name the piece page type as `article-page` and Apostrophe will automatically know that the two modules go together.
+In this example, the piece type is `article`, since "articles" are the individual entries that make up a blog.
+If you name the piece page type `article-page`, Apostrophe will automatically know that the two modules go together.
 (In case you missed the trick there, the piece page name is: piece type + `-page`.)

 The piece page module then looks like: